-Procedure To specify SAP eCATT connection data:
+To specify SAP eCATT connection data:

-- 1 Select the System command from Silk Performer's Settings menu. - 2 On the System Settings Workbench dialog, select the SAPGUI group icon. - 3 The eCATT Connection tab is selected by default.
+- 1. Select the System command from the Silk Performer settings menu. - 2.
+On the System Settings Workbench dialog, select the SAPGUI group icon. - The eCATT Connection tab is selected by default.
 From the SAPLogon drop box, select your SAP login ID.
-This box is preconfigured with all available SAP login IDs. - 4 In the AS Host edit field, enter the combined router/application-server string (e.g., H/195.61.176.22/H/194.117.106.130/S/3297/H/cpce801). - 5 In the RFC Type edit field, enter either '3' (for R/3) or '2' (for R/2). - 6 In the System NR edit field, enter the SAP system number. - 7 In the Client edit field, enter the internal client ID number from the SAP server (i.e., the value that must be entered on the SAP login screen). - 8 From the Language drop box, select your language preference.
-The values 'EN' (English) and 'DE' (German) are preconfigured, though you can specify any other language abbreviation string. - 9 In the Username edit field, enter your SAP eCATT username. - 10 In the Password edit field, enter your SAP eCATT password. - 11 Once you have completed this dialog, click Test Connection to confirm that you have specified accurate connection details.
-If your connection attempt is unsuccessful, please confirm your settings.
+This box is preconfigured with all available SAP login IDs. - In the AS Host edit field, enter the combined router/application-server string (e.g., H/195.61.176.22/H/ 194.117.106.130/S/3297/H/cpce801). - 5.
+In the RFC Type edit field, enter either '3' (for R/3) or '2' (for R/2).

-12 Click the OK button once you have completed configuring SAP eCATT connection settings.
+- 6. In the System NR edit field, enter the SAP system number. - 7.
+In the Client edit field, enter the internal client ID number from the SAP server (i.e., the value that must be entered on the SAP login screen). - 8.
+From the Language drop box, select your language preference.
+The values 'EN' (English) and 'DE' (German) are preconfigured, though you can specify any other language abbreviation string. - 9.
+In the Username edit field, enter your SAP eCATT username. - 10.
+In the Password edit field, enter your SAP eCATT password. - 11.
+Once you have completed this dialog, click Test Connection to confirm that you have specified accurate connection details.
+If your connection attempt is unsuccessful, please confirm your settings. - 12.
+Click the OK button once you have completed configuring SAP eCATT connection settings.

-Configuring eCATT extended results
+Configuring eCATT Extended Results

-To enable the viewing of Silk Performer result files from within SAPGUI, you can specify a UNC path to a public file share in which extended Silk Performer test results can be stored and accessed by users (e.g., \\fileserver\ecattresults).
+To enable the viewing of Silk Performer result files from within SAPGUI, you can specify a UNC path to a public file share in which extended Silk Performer test results can be stored and accessed by users (e.g., \ \fileserver\ecattresults).
 Silk Performer will use the specified directory to store the results of Silk Performer test executions initiated via SAP eCATT.
-Users can easily access test results by clicking a link in the SAP eCATT GUI.
+Users can easily access test results by clicking a link in the SAP eCATT sGUI.

-Procedure To configure eCATT extended results:
+To configure eCATT extended results:

-- 1 Select the System command from Silk Performer's Settings menu. - 2 On the System Settings Workbench dialog, select the SAPGUI group icon. - 3 Select the eCATT Results tab. - 4 Select the Use SAP extended results checkbox. - 5 In the SAP extended results directory field, browse to and select the directory that is to be used for SAP extended results.
+- 1. Select the System command from the Silk Performer Settings menu. - 2.
+On the System Settings Workbench dialog, select the SAPGUI group icon. - Select the eCATT Results tab. - Select the Use SAP extended results checkbox. - 5.
+In the SAP extended results directory field, browse to and select the directory that is to be used for SAP extended results.

-6 Click OK to save your settings.
+Click OK to save your settings.